-Q2.
-How can existing biosecurity and legislative frameworks be improved to safeguard the seaweed industry in DAC-list countries from diseases and pests?
+Our Question: How can existing biosecurity and legislative frameworks be improved to safeguard the seaweed industry in DAC-list countries from diseases and pests?

 The introduction and subsequent spread of disease-prone non-indigenous seaweeds outside their native range is a major factor in halting the expansion of the seaweed industry and in damaging the wider marine environment.
 Biosecurity is a means of controlling the introduction and spread of crops and pests, ensuring the sustainability of the industry, safeguarding the environment and mitigating any adverse impacts that may result.
-The rapid expansion of the seaweed industry over the last four decades, however, has preceded the establishment of appropriate biosecurity and legislative structures required to manage the industry sustainably and in a manner consistent with other aquaculture sectors, particularly in our DPs, thus allowing the unchecked spread of pests and diseases (see WP1).
+The rapid expansion of the seaweed industry over the last four decades, however, has preceded the establishment of appropriate biosecurity and legislative structures required to manage the industry sustainably and in a manner consistent with other aquaculture sectors, particularly in our Developing Partner countries, thus allowing the unchecked spread of pests and diseases.
 In addition, seaweed, being neither plant nor animal, currently falls between the terrestrial and aquatic remits of agencies normally responsible for national biosecurity.
 Fortunately, lessons can be learnt from where strict biosecurity measures have been introduced to protect farmed stock and wildlife at farm, zone, national, regional and global levels in terrestrial and aquatic animal systems following major disease and pest outbreaks.

-Q3: How do commercial seaweed strains respond to biotic and abiotic stresses (short and long term) and can they be improved to offer greater enhanced resilience to disease and pests and growth performance?
+Our Question: How do commercial seaweed strains respond to biotic and abiotic stresses (short and long term) and can they be improved to offer greater enhanced resilience to disease and pests and growth performance?

-Q4: How do different approaches to risk management, gender issues and national and international policies contribute to poverty-reducing economic growth and resilience in seaweed producing DAC-list countries?
+Our Question: How do different approaches to risk management, gender issues and national and international policies contribute to poverty-reducing economic growth and resilience in seaweed producing DAC-list countries?

 Seaweed farming has the potential to contribute significantly to economic growth in coastal communities, but there have been few detailed studies.
 In Tanzania, seaweed farming has increased incomes, but changes in the world market for seaweed products, and the farming environment, have been disruptive.
 The productivity of species such as Kappaphycus alvarezii has declined, resulting in the adoption of other species such as Euchema denticulatum, but at reduced prices.
 As productivity and profitability have declined, the gender balance of the industry has also changed.
 In some areas, men have left the industry in search of more consistent incomes, though women have seen seaweed farming as an opportunity to earn a good-living, even if only working part time.
 As the seaweed industry grows and diversifies into new species and geographical areas this will change the socio-economic landscape of the coastal communities where it is farmed, their resilience to climate-induced and economic shocks and the potential for inclusive economic growth.
-Developing national and international policies (see WP2) and legislation around farm management practices and biosecurity for seaweed cultivation (and other organisms that may carry seaweed or seaweed diseases) must take these potential changes into account.
+Developing national and international policies (see Biosecurity Practices & Policy) and legislation around farm management practices and biosecurity for seaweed cultivation (and other organisms that may carry seaweed or seaweed diseases) must take these potential changes into account.